Robert Layton is a husband and father of two living in regional Western Victoria, Australia.

 each other.

-The Ballarat Hackerspace is a supportive environment with a clear code of conduct and supports all people
+The Ballarat Hackerspace is a supportive environment with a clear code of

 using the